RonaldoMine/sping-boot-blog-crud/Readme.md

-# Simple CRUD of a Blog with bearer of authorization in header and secure api with Role
+# Simple CRUD of a Blog with Bearer Authorization in header and secure api with Role

 ### CRUD of Post
 ![EXAMPLE](post.png)